Shaleeta/607-2024/Goblin.md

 This week is presentation week.
 I managed to fix my download issue by using Google Drive as opposed to .mp3 this worked very well and kept my files separate as I have 2 digital files.
 My download for html is finally working too!
 I had issues because I was downloading the file too many times and the download numbers were messing up my files.
 It is fixed now and I'm happy with the final result.

 I wanted to experiment more with css and customize my page more but I found that I didn't have enough time and it was hard to figure out.
-In the future I'd like to look more into how I could use css.
+In the future I'd like to look more into how I could use CSS.

+Here is a link to my [Presentation](file:///C:/Users/USER/Desktop/Goblin%20Presentation.pdf)